 - Right-click on the device you want to remove and select Safely Remove.

-- Disconnect the device once you get the confirmation that it’s been safely removed.
+- Disconnect the device once you confirm it’s been safely removed.

 5. Lower the Screen Brightness